hopetcmclinic/hopetcmclinic/SimpleSites/content/pages/en/treatments/cupping.md

 Most patients describe the feeling after cupping as being "lighter and looser," as if a weight has been lifted from their shoulders.
 To get the most out of your session, we recommend:
 </p>
 <ul class="list-disc pl-6 mb-6 space-y-2">
-    <li><strong>Stay Hydrated:</strong> Drink plenty of water to help your lymphatic system flush out the released toxins.</li>
+    <li><strong>Stay Hydrated:</strong> Drink warm water to help your lymphatic system flush out the released toxins.</li>
     <li><strong>Keep Warm:</strong> Your pores are open after cupping.
-Keep the treated area covered and avoid cold drafts or air conditioning for 24 hours.</li>
+Keep the treated area covered and avoid cold drafts or air conditioning for 4 hours.</li>
     <li><strong>Rest:</strong> Allow your body time to recuperate and integrate the changes.</li>
 </ul>